-Some of the students prepared presentations on the subject of Lag BaOmer, and some others took care of the materials-the two groups collaborated.
+Some of the students prepared presentations on the subject of Lag BaOmer, while others took care of the materials, resulting in two groups collaborating.

 Teacher Dalit summarized the entrepreneurial process that the students underwent as follows:

-The brilliance in their eyes, the feeling that they did it alone and succeeded, gave them the feeling that if they will, they can.
+The spark in their eyes, the feeling that they did it alone and succeeded, gave them the sense that if they wanted to, they could.

 There was fruitful cooperation between the various groups.
-Students volunteered to help other groups if there was something missing.
+Students volunteered to help other groups if something was missing.

-There was a group that was unable to upload the presentation and a second group gave it the Disk On Key with the presentation so that they could copy it to the desktop.
+There was a group that was unable to upload the presentation, and a second group gave them the Disk On Key with the presentation so that they could copy it to the desktop.

-It was enjoyable to see them with sparkling eyes, happy, and with lots of satisfaction".
+It was enjoyable to see them with sparkling eyes, happy, and lots of satisfaction."

 The students of the Yitzhak Navon School in Shoham participated in entrepreneurship lessons for the first time in parallel to the teachers' institutional training.

-The fifth graders chose a social initiative for the benefit of children hospitalized at Tel Hashomer Hospital.
+The fifth-graders chose to realize a social initiative for the benefit of children hospitalized at Tel-Hashomer Hospital.

-The goal of the initiative is to make the stay of hospitalized children more pleasant and enjoyable.
+The goal of the initiative was to make the stay of hospitalized children more pleasant and enjoyable.

-The idea was born after a student whose mother works at Tel Hashomer Hospital told the class that there is a room in the hospital called "the games room" where there are various games for hospitalized children.
+The idea was born after a student whose mother works at the Tel-Hashomer Hospital told the class that there is a room in the hospital called the "playroom," where there are various games for hospitalized children.

-She also noted that there is a need for more games in this room mostly for boys and the hospital will be happy to get such games.
+She also noted that there was a need for more games in this room, particularly for boys, and that the hospital would be happy to get such games.

-To buy new games, the kids organized a second-hand market at school.
-They decided to collect from all school students games/toys/puzzles/dolls and more.
+To get new games for the hospital, the kids organized a second-hand market at school.
+They decided to collect games, toys, puzzles, dolls, and more from students.

-The children turned to the students of the school, both in person and via email, which was distributed to all the parents with a request for the items and an explanation as to why the items were needed.
+The children turned to the students of the school, both in-person and via email, which was distributed to all the parents with a request for the items and an explanation as to why the items were needed.

 After collecting the items, the children "priced" each item for 1 NIS to 20 NIS.

-Together with the school administration, it was decided on a day when the sale would take place in one of the Moshavim.
+Together with the school administration, they decided on a day when the sale would take place in one of the Moshavim.

-The children also took care of the marketing aspect: They advertised in the Moshav that there was a sale, presented all the items on large tables with prices and managed to collect about 1,700 NIS.
+The children also took care of the marketing aspect: They advertised in the Moshav that there was a sale, presented all the items on large tables with prices, and managed to collect around 1,700 NIS.

-In the next stage, the children made contact with the manager of a toy store in the area, presented her with the goal and received a discount to buy new games and adding small "treats" she could give.
+In the next stage, the children made contact with the manager of a toy store in the area, presented to her their goal and received a discount to buy new games.
+She also added small "treats" she could give away.

-The students, in coordination with the mother who works in the hospital, came to the "games room" and gave the games that they had purchased for the sick children, in order to cheer them up.
+The students, after coordinating with the same mother who works in the hospital, came to the "playroom" and donated the games that they had purchased for the sick children, in order to cheer them up.